Pallavighxsh/Insanity/README.md

 Insanity CLI is a Python command-line tool to explore, browse, and export hierarchical data from Excel workbooks.

-It works with multiple sheets, treating each sheet as a main category, and automatically detects columns for Subcategory, Sub-subcategory, Item (Title), and Client (Authors).
+It works with multiple sheets, treating each sheet as a main category, and automatically detects columns for Subcategory, Sub-subcategory, Item (or column X), and Client (or column Y).

 You can navigate categories interactively or export selected data directly to a new Excel file.